 Here is how you would make it

-1. Connect 2 indicator blocks, one for RSI and other of MACD, with the buy block
+1. Connect 2 indicator blocks, one for RSI and the other of MACD, with the buy block

-2. You would now set up 2 exit condition using 6 blocks 3 for the RSI exit, 3 for the MACD exit
+2. You would now set up 2 exit conditions using 6 blocks 3 for the RSI exit, 3 for the MACD exit

 The ref block for the RSI exit would look like this:

 You would then connect the REF block to an AND block and then link it to another indicator block like this

 You would similarly set up the exit for the MACD and then connect both to the sell block to make your strategy.

 NOTE: In the case of 'Value' at last candle, the REF block is 'TRUE' if the path it refers to was 'TRUE' when the last trade happened.
 This does not imply that the path that it refers to 'caused' the trade.
 The trade could have been caused irrespective of what the path value was based on how the path is used in conjunction with other conditions.
 This block will just replicate the 'truth value' of the path and nothing else.